 Diagnostic Sonography Curriculum

-Each student must complete 40 hours per week to fulfill mandatory clinical and didactic requirements.
+Each student must complete 40 hours per week to fulfill the mandatory clinical and didactic requirements.
 These requirements include formal classroom instruction as well as supervised clinical practice in all phases of sonography.
 The 40-hour week is scheduled Monday through Friday on varying schedules.
-Generally, the days start no earlier than 7 a.m. and end no later than 5 p.m.
-Holidays, sick days, and vacation days are available to all students.
+Typical program hours are 8 am - 4:30 pm but may vary slightly.
+Holidays, sick days and vacation days are available to all students.

 Complete course descriptions are found in the program policy manual.
 Lectures include, but are not limited to, the following topics: